This review is for the e.l.f. Essential Brightening Eye Color in Luxe.

 Light gold - highlighter, medium pigment

-Bright brick red - deep pigment, creamy feel, pretty color
+Vibrant brick red - Is a gorgeous, rich rose gold, creamy feel, pretty color

-The brick red and Gray/brown are the best colors.
 They all are on the powdery side and this quad doesn't blend well.
 It you put the taupe near the gray/brown they blend into one muddy color very easily.
 So for a dollar in this case, you get what you pay for from elf.
-There are better options out there for shimmer shadows like Wet n Wild and NYX for a few dollars more.
+There are better options out there for shimmer shadows like Wet n Wild and NYX for a few dollars more, but that deep rose gold shade is worth it.

 This little guy is a total gem!
 I bought it online without checking the reviews because I needed to reach the free shipping limit on the ELF website and I am so glad that I did!
 For $1 you get these colors: Golden beige, Rusty cranberry, Dark brown and a Taupe.
 I tried the cranberry color first and I was surprised at how bright it was on my eyelids, definitely not a color to wear on its own.
 To tone it down I used the taupe color and together they created a beautiful mix that really brings out my hazel eyes.
 The colors are very pigmented, virtually no fall out and when used with a good primer (I use urban decays eye primer), they are super long lasting!
 Each of the four colors are arranged in small triangles which makes it a little hard to pick up the pigment using large brushes but the Elf eye shadow brush works well with it!
 Since it is compact and contains several shades, it makes it ideal when traveling lite or to take to the gym!
 A definite beauty must try!!